syuntoku14/fusion2urdf/README.md

 #### At Fusion 360

+At first, download this repository and unzip at anywhere you like.
+The "URDF_Exporter" in this repository is the script to install into your fusion 360.

+Copy and paste URDF_Exporter at the repository where your fusion scripts locate.
+In windows, it is usually at 'C:\Users\username\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts'

 #### At your ROS environment

 Place this repository at your own ROS workspace. "catkin_ws" is used in this example.